OUR MISSION STATEMENT & VALUES

 'always trying to do WHAT IS right'.

 We abide by this principle and will always do so.
 It is important that we ‘do the right thing’ for our patients.
 We aim to provide a high quality health care service.
 We believe in providing a good nurturing working and learning environment for all members of our team because we feel that the happier we are at work, the more it is likely that we will put our hearts into our jobs and ‘do the right thing’.
 Our principles are generally based on humanism – helping our fellow man and woman, learning from experience and contributing to society.
 In so doing, and as a training practice, we hope these principles will pass onto the next generation of health professionals.

-Here are five values that we feel makes Ashcroft Surgery a great place.
+There five values that we feel makes Ashcroft Surgery a great place.
 Great in that we have a great team, we care about our patients, and we strive to make your lives better.
-Please take a moment to continue reading.
-And remember, we are always delighted to hear from you.

 - We will always be CARING